Men’s Golf Association

 By vote of the members, we offer two levels of membership.

-In addition to these RLMGA events, we will co-sponsor couples events and mixers that are conducted jointly with the River Landing Golf Association of Ladies (RLGALS).
-The key dates are shown on our 2011 calendar.
+In addition to these RLMGA events, we may co-sponsor couples events and mixers that are conducted jointly with the River Landing Golf Association of Ladies (RLGALS).
+The key dates are shown on our 2013 calendar.

 This handbook was designed to be a broad reference for RLMGA activities, but it was conceived as a living document, so there may be changes or additions during the year.
 Please check www.rlmga.info periodically for updates.
 This is the official communication site of the RLMGA.